EU regulators to probe extra state aid given to two Latvian banks

-BRUSSELS European Union regulators opened on Wednesday an investigation into state aid granted to Latvian Banks AS Parex banka PAREX.UL CDEBK.UL and Citadele banka, saying the measure may have violated EU state aid rules.
+BRUSSELS European Union regulators opened on Wednesday an investigation into state aid granted to Latvian Banks AS Parex banka and Citadele banka, saying the measure may have violated EU state aid rules.

 The European Commission, tasked with ensuring a level playing field in the 28-country bloc, said Latvian authorities may also have failed to carry out the banks' restructuring in line with their pledge to the EU watchdog.